 The Chaplain is the chief fund raiser and supplier for Waterston Ministries Christmas season.

 To temporarily meet the housing and, in some cases, other needs of the homeless by providing short-term shelter and other services that include showers, meals, laundry, case management for housing, employment, public benefits, and referral to outside services.
-Programming for the Emergency Shelter is based on the identified needs of the Residents in conjunction with Caseworker and Residential Team Manager.
+Programming for the Emergency Shelter is based on the identified needs of the Residents.
 All programming is designed to reflect The Salvation Army Emergency Shelter Principles.

 Residents at the emergency shelter have access to a bed, laundry machines, and three square meals a day.
 The program lounge is utilized for programming such as addiction 12 step meetings, various other programming that the caseworker implements.
+The emergency shelter currently has 26 beds plus capacity for 12 overflow mats.
 There is also a television in the program lounge where residents can relax and watch television.
 Also residents have access to two computers that they can use to build a resume, search for jobs, check emails and search for housing.

-Residents of the emergency shelter also have access to a caseworker that helps them apply for assistance if needed.
+Residents of the Residential Services Team Manager who helps them apply for assistance if needed.
 Coordinate and facilitate helping residents get the supports they may need from other community agencies.
 Advocate for residents to other agencies if required and go with them to meetings.
-The caseworker also facilitates courses in resume writing and interview prep to help residents in the job market.
-Between the Shelter and other Waterston Centre men's resident programs, we can/often do house/feed/support/advocate for up to 137 men.
+Between the Shelter and other Waterston Centre men's resident programs, we can/often do house/feed/support/advocate for up to 136 men.

 The Salvation Army Waterston Centre residential unit is independent living and referral is by agency, self, or other.
 Acceptance is conditional depending on individual needs and required resources.